GMS6804-master/bioconductor-microbiome/bioconductor_microbiome.md

 ----
 <!-- blank line -->

-### 4. link your container to your asciinema.org account by opening the URL in a web browser
+### 4. link your container to your asciinema.org account.
+Open the URL in a web browser on local machine
 ```
 $ asciinema auth
 ```